MakeSchool-Tutorials/web-7-react-redux-tetris-app/P18-Creating-a-Timer/content.md

 With what we have so far, the game is almost finished.
 One important step is needed to make turn this into a playable game: the blocks need to move down on their own!

-To make this work the game needs to issue
-`MOVE_DOWN` actions on it's own.
+To make this work the game needs to issue `MOVE_DOWN` actions on it's own.
 The time between each of these actions will determine the difficulty.

-We're going to use `requestAnimationFrame` to implement this feature.
+You're going to use `requestAnimationFrame` to implement this feature.
 It may seem a little strange, but it has a couple advantages over using something like `setInterval`, and is a great way to practice some new ideas.

 # Dispatching a periodic MOVE_DOWN action